 - research briefs

-- critical evaluations on methodological choices in policy research proposals
+- critical evaluations of design/methods in practice research proposals

 - data analysis and interpretation exercises.